mattjegan/awesome-hacktoberfest/readme.md

 ### Search engines

-- [Issue Finder](http://hacktoberfest-finder.netlify.com) - find issues made especially for hacktoberfest, also allows to filter by language
+- [Issue Finder](http://hacktoberfest-finder.netlify.com) - finds issues made especially for hacktoberfest, also allows to filter by language
 - [Up For Grabs](https://up-for-grabs.net/#/) - find beginner-friendly projects and issues

 ### Using Labels